guendouzaimed/dirforce/README.md

 The url argument is the website you want to search for directories.
 ### Options

-    -u or --host specify the host             (required)
+    -u or -host: Specifies the host (required).
-    -w or --wordlist specify the wordlist   (required)
+    -w or -wordlist: Specifies the wordlist (required).
-    -t or --thread specify how many thread to create
+    -t or -thread: Specifies the number of threads to create.
-    -m or --method spedify the http method
+    -m or -method: Specifies the HTTP method.
-    -r or --request specify to import the request from file
+    -r or -request: Specifies to import the request from a file.
-    -s or --suffixe to add a string in the begining of every path in the wordlist -p or --preffixe to add a string in the end of every path in the wordlist
+    -s or -suffixe: Adds a string at the beginning of every path in the wordlist.
+    -p or -preffixe: Adds a string at the end of every path in the wordlist.
-    --custom-header-o output a specific header value
+    --custom-header-o: Outputs a specific header value.
-    -e or --extension add extension after each word in the wordlist (eg: -e php,html the path of request sent are word and word.php and word.html)             -f or --filter d'ont show response that have the specified string
+    -e or -extension: Adds an extension after each word in the wordlist (e.g., -e php,html will send requests to word, word.php, and word.html).
+    -f or -filter: Hides responses that contain the specified string.
+    --lite: Outputs in lite mode (complete URL, no color, no logo).
+    --norobot: Disables the use of the robots.txt file.

 ### choose http method

     dirforce -u https://www.example.com -w wordlist.txt -m METHOD